1956 USA Indoor Track and Field Championships

 The 1956 USA Indoor Track and Field Championships were organized by the Amateur Athletic Union (AAU) and served as the national championships in indoor track and field for the United States.

 The men's edition was held at Madison Square Garden in New York City, New York, and it took place February 23.
 The women's meet was held separately at the D.C.
 Armory in Washington, D.C., taking place January 21.

 At the championships, foreign guest Ron Delany won the mile by 10 yards.
+The women's championships were held in conjunction with the ninth annual Washington Star Games invitational track meet in January.